self catering southern Scotland

 Double ensuite bedroom with built in wardrobes.

-bedroom with bunk beds and built in wardrobes.
+Twin bedroom with bunk beds and built in wardrobes.

 Bathroom with showerbath.